 Take a video tour of KU School of Medicine-Wichita, hosted by our medical students.

 At KU School of Medicine-Wichita, our mission is to educate students, residents, and physicians through patient care, service, research, and scholarly activities to improve the health of Kansans in partnership with Kansas communities.

-With Kansas in need of more physicians, the KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
+With Kansas in need of more physicians, the KU School of Medicine opened its Wichita campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
 In 2011, the KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
-The Wichita Campus expansion was designed to help alleviate Kansas’ physician shortage.
+The Wichita campus expansion was designed to help alleviate Kansas’ physician shortage.

-While the majority of medical schools are tied to a hospital, the Wichita Campus is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Via Christi Health), as well as in doctors’ offices across the state.
+While the majority of medical schools are tied to a hospital, our campus in Wichita is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Via Christi Health), as well as in doctors’ offices across the state.

-For more information on the Wichita Campus, click here.
+For more information about our campus, click here.

 Watch our fourth-year medical students receive the exciting news about where they’ll be doing their residencies in the Match Day video.